raphCode/master-thesis-muzero/theory.typ

 For any !pl and any !s of the !g, it is thus possible to derive the expected payoff, also called !exut.
 @gtheo

+Both !gt and !rl are about decision making, so naturally they employ similar concepts.
-Note that the concepts are comparable to !rl, but have slightly different terminology.
+However, comparable concepts have slightly different terminology in the two fields.
-@concept_comparison shows a comparison of the analogous terms between the two fields.
+@tbl_gt_rl_terms shows a tabular overview of related terms between !gt and !rl.

 #figure(
   table(